Correia-jpv/fucking-awesome-angular/README.md

 * [angular](https://blog.angular.dev/) - Official Angular blog.
 * [modern-angular](https://modernangular.com/) - Josh Morony's website is a collection of content centered around creating modern Angular applications using the latest Angular features and concepts.
-* [angular experts](https://angularexperts.io/blog) - Learn all about Angular, NgRx, RxJs & NX and advance your skills with guides, in-depth content and actionable tips and tricks!
+* [angular experts](https://angularexperts.io/blog) - Learn all about Angular, NgRx, RxJS & NX and advance your skills with guides, in-depth content and actionable tips and tricks!
 * [angular-university](https://blog.angular-university.io/) - Learn and Keep Up with the Angular Ecosystem.
 * [simplified courses](https://blog.simplified.courses/) - Blog articles written with love, just for you!
 * [just angular](https://justangular.com/) - Shares the newest and most important updates about Angular, along with useful tips and tricks.